Becky Bell

-Rebecca Suzanne "Becky" Bell (August 24, 1971 – September 16, 1988) was an American teenage girl who died of complications from a septic abortion.
+Rebecca Suzanne Bell (August 24, 1971 – September 16, 1988) was an American teenage girl who died of complications from a septic abortion.
 After becoming pregnant, Bell inquired about a legal abortion but was hindered by Indiana state laws which required either her parents' consent or a waiver from a judge.
 Instead, Bell either obtained an illegal abortion or attempted to self-abort, leading to a fatal infection.
-The coroner found that Bell died of sepsis as a consequence of an unsterile abortion, a finding that was disputed by the anti-abortion movement.
+The coroner said that Bell died of sepsis as a consequence of an unsterile abortion.
 Following Bell's death, her parents became advocates for the repeal of parental consent laws.

 Background

 Bell discovered she was pregnant in 1988.
 She went to a Planned Parenthood clinic in Indiana seeking an abortion.
 There she was told that state law required consent from her parents for the procedure and that most minors in her area traveled to Louisville, approximately 100 miles away, to avoid parental disclosure.
 She also had the option of going before a judge to argue for a waiver of parental consent, but reportedly feared that her parents would find out.
 Bell reportedly considered having an abortion in Kentucky, carrying to term and placing the baby for adoption, or running away to California.

 On a Saturday night in September 1988, Bell left her house, telling her parents that she was going to a party.
 Her illness worsened over the next few days but she would not seek medical attention.
 Her parents ultimately forced her to see their family physician, who diagnosed severe pneumonia and had her hospitalized.
 She died on September 16, 1988, at 17 years old.

 Bell's autopsy revealed fetal matter and evidence of infection in her genital tract, but no evidence of internal injury or marks on the cervix.
 The official cause of death was attributed to septic abortion complicated by pneumonia.
 The county coroner and pathologist both later told the press that the abortion and infection were most likely caused by the use of unsterile instruments during an illegal abortion procedure.
 After Bell's death, her parents found among Bell's possessions contact information for abortion clinics in nearby Kentucky, which did not have parental consent laws, but there was no record of her visiting a Kentucky clinic.
 It remains unclear whether Bell obtained an induced abortion or induced the abortion herself.